 Volunteer hours and contacts are completed through various activities including, but not limited to: planting and maintaining demonstration gardens, collecting data on research projects, helping with county and state fair activities, speaking to community groups, leading garden tours, collecting plant samples, answering phone questions, and teaching youth programs.
 As well as hundreds of educational contacts made through media outlets.

-Registration is now open for the 2015 International Master Gardener Conference in our own backyard!
-The conference is September 22 to 25, 2015 at the Mid-America Center in Council Bluffs, Iowa.
-It is co-sponsored by the University of Nebraska and Iowa State University.
+We had a great conference, September 22 to 25, 2015 at the Mid-America Center in Council Bluffs, Iowa!
+It was co-hosted by the University of Nebraska and Iowa State University.
 Come look at all we have to offer on the IMGC web site.